ampedresearch/Pozyx-DAB/README.md

 ```

 ## Run
-Because we are using an eventlet server rather than the default, you will not use the `flask run` command.
+Because we are using an eventlet server rather than the default Werkzeug server, you will not use the `flask run` command.
 Instead, you will simply run the core script.
 ```
 $ python core.py
 ```